CSci-153-Web-Systems-and-Technologies/batch-2025-canvasly-web/README.md

-# CANVASLY-WEB
+# Canvasly

-- **CANVASLY** is an online art community and social platform where artists and art enthusiasts connect, share their creations, and engage with one another.
-Users can browse artworks, interact through posts, and even request custom commissions or purchase pieces directly from artists, making Canvasly a vibrant space for creativity and collaboration.
+**Canvasly** is an online art community and social platform where artists and art enthusiasts connect, share their creations, and engage with one another.
+Users can browse artworks, interact through posts, and even request a purchase of pieces directly from artists, making Canvasly a vibrant space for creativity and collaboration.

-- This project is a requirement for CSci 153 Web Systems and Tech for my BS in Computer Science program.
+# Features

+- **Artwork Sharing & Discovery**: Browse a diverse collection of artworks from different artists.
+View detailed artwork pages with descriptions, tags, and artist profiles.
+- **Infinite Scrolling**: Same as social media platforms like X or Facebook, users can scroll posts on their timeline.
+- **Artist & User Profiles**: Personalized artist profiles with bios, social links.
+Follow/unfollow system to keep up with your favorite creators.
+Display of followers, followings, and user activity.
+- **Posting & Feeds**: Create artwork posts with images, captions, price, and art type.
+Interact with posts through likes and comments.
+Tailored feed based on followed artists and recommendations.
+- **Notifications**: Enables users to recieve notifications coming from follows, likes, comments, and purchase requests.
+- **Marketplace**: Users can request art pieces from artists.
+Artists can accept or decline requests.
+Purchase artworks directly from creators.
+- **Search Feature**: Users can search artworks or other users using a search filter.

+# Tech Stack

+- **Frontend**: Next 16, React 19, Typescript
+- **Backend**: Supabase (PostgresSQL, Auth), Prisma 6, Tanstack Query
+- **Styling**: Tailwind CSS with shadcn/ui components
+- **Authentication**: Supabase Auth
+- **Deployment**: Vercel

+# Pages

 ### Login Page